SpaceGameDev568/RemoveAllAnnoyances/README.md

 * Gas Plants/Rocks

-* <b>You can configure which of these you want to be removed in the main menu config file.</b>
+* Hogs

+* Crabs

+* Spitters

+* Destructible Rocks

+<b>NOTE: All scripts are disabled by default until you enable the ones you want in the Main Menu under Mod Configs -> Remove All Annoyances</b>

 Once an object is removed in a save file it's gone for good.
 And if you want to remove the mod at any point you can do so without issue since the mod does not modify any base game files.